 A jump in the past visiting the old Furong Town

 Hunan Province – Furong Town, also known as Hibiscus Town and originally named Wangcun, is located in Yongshun County of Western Hunan Tujia and Miao Autonomous Prefecture.
 It is an ancient town with more than 2000 years of history.
-Wangcun was first founded by the King Tusi as the capital of Youyang County in the year of 202 BC, during the West Han Dynasty.
+Wangcun was first founded by King Tusi as the capital of Youyang County in 202 BC during the West Han Dynasty.

-In 1997 the town changed its name in Furong (it means Hibiscus in Chinese phonetic alphabet) after a Chinese movie titled “Hibiscus town” (it won the Golden Award in 1987 as best Chinese movie) was recorded here in 1986 making the town nationwide famous in a short time.
-It tells the story about the life and travails of a young woman who lives through the turmoil of the Cultural Revolution.
+In 1997 the town changed its name in Furong (it means Hibiscus in Chinese phonetic alphabet) after a Chinese movie titled “Hibiscus town” (it won the Golden Award in 1987 as best Chinese movie) was recorded here in 1986, making the town nationwide famous in a short time.
+It tells the story about the life and travails of a young woman who lives through the Cultural Revolution’s turmoil.

 Furong town, where everything is still well preserved, lies on the riverside of You Shui.
-Its highest altitude is 927 meters whereas the lowest is 139 meters and the incredible scenery of green mountains surrounds it.
+Its highest altitude is 927 meters, whereas the lowest is 139 meters, and the incredible scenery of green mountains surrounds it.
 Walking through the small old town, it’s effortless, and it takes a couple of hours to complete the visit.
-Following the path that starts from the old town entrance gate (the ticket is 120RMB) and lining a high cliff, you’ll first reach one of the beautiful landscape of the town: the Wangcun waterfall.
+Following the path that starts from the old town entrance gate (the ticket is 120RMB) and lining a high cliff, you’ll first reach one of the town’s beautiful landscape: the Wangcun waterfall.
 It is about 60 meters high and 40 meters wide and the largest waterfall in west Hunan Province.

-The houses were built on the cliffs to make them easy to defend by invaders, in fact, during the ruling of King Tusi, those ”Diaojiaolou” buildings were soldiers’ dormitory.
-Left this beautiful landscape around the bottom of the fall, you’ll get the top of the cliff until the Furong jetty on You Shui river where you can enjoy a different view of Furong Tusi Palace on your left-hand side and where a famous street called Wulichangjie begins.
+The houses were built on the cliffs to make them easy to defend by invaders; in fact, during King Tusi’s ruling, those ”Diaojiaolou” buildings were soldiers’ dormitory.
+Left this beautiful landscape around the bottom of the fall, you’ll get to the top of the cliff until the Furong jetty on You Shui river, where you can enjoy a different view of Furong Tusi Palace on your left-hand side and where a famous street called Wulichangjie begins.

-It is 2500-meter long street paved with green flagstone and lined by traditional shops and old wooden houses with green tiles strongly featured by a local architectural style.
-Walking along Wulichangjie street is something unique that makes you feel to be in ancient times.
-Also worth a visit to the Town’s exhibition Folk Museum, where are placed many local original machines, objects and tools that show the long and rich history of Tujia people.
+It is a 2500-meter long street paved with green flagstone and lined by traditional shops and old wooden houses with green tiles strongly featured by a local architectural style.
+Walking along Wulichangjie street is something unique that makes you feel like to be in ancient times.
+It is also worth a visit to the Town’s exhibition Folk Museum, where are placed many local original machines, objects, and tools that show the long and rich history of the Tujia people.

-Last but not least it’s also a ”must -do” to taste the local Rice Tofu bowl in one of small restaurant dotted on the Wulichangjie street or try the very spicy food of Hunan province.
+Finally, it’s also a ”must -do” to taste the local Rice Tofu bowl in one of the small restaurants along Wulichangjie street or try the very spicy food of Hunan province.

 Need to know